You are Here: Home > FAQ's

 Down Syndrome are 1 in every 2,000 births for 20 year old mothers, and 1 in every 50 births for mothers over 45.

-• As far as father's age is concerned, the chances of having a mentally retarded baby are higher when the age of the father is over 50 years.
+• As far as father's age is concerned, the chances of having a intellectually disabled baby are higher when the age of the father is over 50 years.

 TOP

-9. What are the factors that contribute to mental retardation before the birth of a child ?
+9. What are the factors that contribute to intellectual disability before the birth of a child ?

 Some of the important factors are as follows: